 - Old windscreen wipers can leave marks and streaks, which can affect visibility while you’re driving.
 When this happens it’s time to replace them.

 - Spark plugs are responsible for igniting the fuel and air in your car’s internal combustion chamber, but over time they can wear out.
 Learn the signs for when and how you should change a spark plug.

 - Engine oil protects your engine against wear, corrosion, and contaminants.
-It should be checked at least every two weeks and before long journeys.
+Carry out an oil check at least every 2 weeks and before long journeys.
 You should change the oil every 5,000 miles and the oil filter whenever the oil begins leaking.

 - Coolant prevents the engine from overheating.
 Check the levels once a week.
 Only do this when the engine is off and has been cold for a while.
 You can easily replace the coolant when the level gets too low.

 - Flat tyres can happen anywhere and at any time.
 If you can’t wait for a mechanic or if you’re in a rural area, it may be trickier to get help – so knowing how to replace a flat tyre can be a handy skill.
 Just don’t forget to replace the spare tyre (as it’s just for temporary use) with a new standard one.

 - Wheel balance makes sure the weight of the wheel and tyre is even when it turns.
 Out of balance wheels can cause your car to drive unsteadily and vibrate at high speeds, which can also cause quicker wearing of tyres and suspension.